Skip to navigation Skip to content

 See Documents required for Centrelink new claims and Claims received that are incomplete or incorrect.

 The Request for Information (RFI) will generally place a new claim on hold.
-If the status needs updating manually, change the status to On Hold via the Status icon until the customer responds or after the allowed time.
+If the status needs updating manually, change the status to On Hold via the Status icon for the appropriate timeframe.
 See Requesting information (CLK).

 A claim can be held to user if it meets Hold to User new claim criteria.
 For more information on holding claims to user, see Work Optimiser for staff.